Skylar Diggins: Sophomore season

-Diggins-Smith rose to national prominence in her sophomore year, leading the Irish to the second championship game appearance in school history, ten years after Notre Dame captured the national title in 2001.
-Diggins-Smith became the second Notre Dame women's basketball player to reach the 1,000-point milestone before the end of her sophomore season.
+Diggins rose to national prominence in her sophomore year, leading the Irish to the second championship game appearance in school history, ten years after Notre Dame captured the national title in 2001.
+Diggins became the second Notre Dame women's basketball player to reach the 1,000-point milestone before the end of her sophomore season.
 She scored then season-high 24 points in a 73–59 win over fourth-ranked Tennessee in the Elite Eight to help Notre Dame reach its 3rd Final Four ever.
-She was recognized as MOP of the NCAA Dayton Regional.In the Final Four, Diggins-Smith recorded season-high 28 points, six assists, four rebounds, and 2 steals in a 72–63 victory against top-seeded UConn, the defending champions.
+She was recognized as MOP of the NCAA Dayton Regional.
+In the Final Four, Diggins recorded season-high 28 points, six assists, four rebounds, and 2 steals in a 72–63 victory against top-seeded UConn, the defending champions.

-In a 76–70 loss to Texas A&M Aggies at the national championship game, Diggins-Smith posted 23 points, 3 rebounds, 3 assists, 4 steals, and was named to the Final Four All-Tournament Team.
+In a 76–70 loss to Texas A&M Aggies at the national championship game, Diggins posted 23 points, 3 rebounds, 3 assists, 4 steals, and was named to the Final Four All-Tournament Team.
 However, she committed 6 turnovers, the last one ending Notre Dame's chances for good as the game clock wound down.
 As the Associated Press reported, "Diggins, fighting back tears, said the Irish couldn't handle A&M's pressure.
 'We turned it over too much.
 I don't know if it was nerves or what,' she said.
 'We just didn't handle the pressure.'"
-Diggins-Smith was a third-team All-American: she earned third-team All-American honors from the AP and the USBWA, and made the State Farm Coaches All-America Team.
+Diggins was a third-team All-American: she earned third-team All-American honors from the AP and the USBWA, and made the State Farm Coaches All-America Team.

 Junior season

-In her junior season, Diggins-Smith became the fourth NCAA Division I player in the past decade (since 2001–02) to register 600 points, 200 assists and 100 steals in a single season.
+In her junior season, Diggins became the fourth NCAA Division I player in the past decade (since 2001–02) to register 600 points, 200 assists and 100 steals in a single season.
 She set a school record with 102 steals, while her 222 assists were third-most on the Notre Dame single-season list, and her 657 points ranked fourth on the school's single-season chart.
 After leading Notre Dame to the Big East regular-season title, she was named Big East Player of the Year.
-She was also an unanimous first-team All-Big East.
-On March 27, at the Elite Eight of the NCAA Tournament, Diggins-Smith recorded the first triple-double in Notre Dame postseason history with 22 points, 10 rebounds and 11 assists against Maryland.
+She was also a unanimous first-team All-Big East.
+On March 27, at the Elite Eight of the NCAA Tournament, Diggins recorded the first triple-double in Notre Dame postseason history with 22 points, 10 rebounds and 11 assists against Maryland.
 In their next game against UConn, she scored 19 points en route to earning their second straight championship appearance.
-In the national championship game, Diggins-Smith scored 20 as the Irish lost to Baylor 80–61.
-Diggins-Smith was a unanimous first-team All-American: she earned first-team All-American honors from the AP and the USBWA, and made the Women's Basketball Coaches Association (WBCA) Coaches' All-America Team.
+In the national championship game, Diggins scored 20 as the Irish lost to Baylor 80–61.
+Diggins was a unanimous first-team All-American: she earned first-team All-American honors from the AP and the USBWA, and made the Women's Basketball Coaches Association (WBCA) Coaches' All-America Team.
 She was the first Notre Dame to win the Nancy Lieberman Award as the top point guard in the nation.